April in a New Perspective

 However, works such as this set the aesthetic for Soulages's later works.
 He systematically applied thick layers of black paint to the canvas, modifying it by scraping and striating it.
 The surface reflects light in a variety of ways, making black a luminous "color."
 The artist often preferred to hang his works in the center of the gallery rather on the walls.
 He was bucking the centuries-old perception of painting as a "window" into another space, claiming that his works were walls, not windows.

 In post-World War II (1939–1945) Paris, there was a rise in interest among a group of artists in abstraction that was not dogged by a philosophy or canon, such as the pre-war styles of De Stijl, Cubism, Futurism, Constructivism, and Suprematism, which had dominated European aesthetic through the Bauhaus years.
 These artists sought pure abstraction that was spontaneous, intuitive, and guided by emotion.
-It coincided with similar developments at the same time in the U.S. with Abstract Expressionism.
+It coincided with similar developments at the same time in the United States with Abstract Expressionism.

 One French critic gave the movement the name l'Art Informal, and yet another named it Tachisme, related to the word tache, which means "stain” or “drip.”
 Tachisme referred specifically to the French version of "action painting."
 Like Abstract Expressionist painters of the same genre, these artists emphasized a lively surface, gestural brush work, and generally automatist creation.
 The artists of l'Art Informel worked in various types of totally nonobjective abstraction.